mormonessays/ml/_posts/2016-12-19-mormonleaks-original-leaks.md

 news_date_and_location: 19 December 2016 - Las Vegas, NV
 lang: en
 ---
-On October 2, 2016, MormonLeaks&trade released 15 videos of meetings of the Quorum of the 12 Apostles.
+On October 2, 2016, MormonLeaks&trade; released 15 videos of meetings of the Quorum of the 12 Apostles.
 You can find the links to them below:

 Video #1: Apostles obsess over Chelsea Manning’s sexuality